mericadil/2FMonopoly/README.md

 the specified value at the start of the game.
 At each round, the passed time is subtracted from the current player’s timer.
 When the time is up for a certain player, the player cannot throw any more dice and cannot take any action at all.
-When all of the timers are up or a person wins the game, the game ends.
+When all of the timers are up or a person wins the game, the game ends.<br />
 **2. Classic:** ​This game mode plays the same as the classic Monopoly.<br />
 **3. Reverse:** ​In this game, all of the public fund slots are turned into ​ reverse ​slots.
 When a player gets to any ​ reverse ​ slot, the game flow turns from clockwise to counterclockwise or vice versa.<br />
 **4. Police:** ​ In this mode, one slot will be reserved for a police station.
 If a player arrives at the police station, the player may spawn a police officer by paying a little amount of money.
 The police officer travels through the board at the end of every tour.
 If the